setarehc/selectivenet_pytorch/README.md

 I run the code with Pytorch 1.10.0, CUDA 10.2

+Note: In the default version, you need Weights and Biases for logging the metrics and saving checkpoints when running `train.py`.
+In addition, the default path to load checkpoints from is Weights and Biases log path.
+You can disable Weights and Biases in training by using `--unobserve` as an input argument to `train.py` and changing `log_path` to a desired local directory for metric logging and checkpoint saving.
+Following this, you can disable Weights and Biases in test time by using `--unobserve` as an input argument.
+If checkpoints are saved locally, set input argument `--checkpoint` to the local directory and set `--weight` to the name of the checkpoint in `test.py`.

 ## Usage
 ### Training
 Use `scripts/train.py` to train the model.
 Example usage: